MiguelStattmiller/Enterprise-Infrastructure-Lab/01-Windows-Server/README.md

 ## Overview

-This section documents the deployment and configuration of **Microsoft Windows Server 2022** as the core infrastructure server for the Enterprise Infrastructure Lab.
+This section documents the deployment and configuration of Microsoft Windows Server 2022 as the core infrastructure server for the Enterprise Infrastructure Lab.

-The server provides centralized authentication, directory services, name resolution, dynamic IP address allocation and storage services for the laboratory environment, integrating with the pfSense firewall and future Windows domain clients.
+The server provides centralized authentication, directory services, DNS name resolution, DHCP-based IP address allocation and file services for the laboratory environment.
+It integrates with the pfSense firewall and serves as the central infrastructure platform for Windows domain clients.

 ---